4paradigm/OpenMLDB/docs/en/maintain/perf_guide.md

 - High latency + Low QPS

 Low QPS with high latency is highly unreasonable and requires specific analysis.
-It may be due to the lack of guarantee against other read and write interferences, where resources are occupied by other operations.
+It may be due to the lack of guarantee against other read-and-write interferences, where resources are occupied by other operations.
 It could also be due to insufficient hardware resources or improper TabletServer configuration.

 ### APIServer